aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/mathblock/divide/_index.md

 ## divide {#imathelement-mathfractiontypes}
-Creates a fraction with this numerator and specified denominator
+Creates a fraction of the specified type with this numerator and specified denominator

 ### Returns